MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsTranslationRule.md

 ## PARAMETERS

 ### -Identity
 Identifier of the rule.
-This parameter is required and later used to assign the rule to Inbound or Outbound Trunk Normalization policy.
+This parameter is required and later used to assign the rule to the Inbound or Outbound Trunk Normalization policy.

 ```yaml
 Type: String